Changing an ostomy appliance doesn’t have to be complicated, but there are a few things you’ll want to do in order to do it right.

 - Do a “Dry run” to make sure the appliance is cut right.
 To do this, place your wafer over your stoma without removing the back liner.
 Check to make sure that everything has been cut properly and it fits around your stoma with enough of a gap.
 Adjust the hole that you’ve cut in your wafer if you need to.

 - Remove the liner from the wafer and apply the new wafer to your skin.
 If you’ve got a two-piece then attach your bag after applying your wafer.
+One suggestion that I would make during this step is to dry your stoma with some gauze so that it’s not really wet or leaking; any moisture that comes in contact with your wafer will cause it not to stick.

 - Use your hand and apply gentle but firm pressure over your appliance for about a minute.
 The heat and pressure will help the adhesive to work better.
+I often find that having a hot shower AFTER putting on my appliance causes the adhesive to bond even better with my skin (resulting in longer wear times).

 - (Optional) Add pouch deodorant and/or gelling products to the bag.
 If you’re using a one-piece or a two-piece with a closed-ended bag, you’re going to want to do this step before applying your wafer or bag.